Empower Missouri has a long history of fighting for criminal legal system reform.

-The Criminal Justice Coalition (CJC), is a multi-sector team of dedicated advocates who envision a future without mass incarceration.
+The Community Justice Coalition (CJC), is a multi-sector team of dedicated advocates who envision a future without mass incarceration.
 Through deep policy research, field work and legislative advocacy, we battle the harms of mass incarceration in our communities.

 - Policing: We advocate for policies that dramatically reduce bias in policing, ensure that citizens’ rights are protected in all interactions with law enforcement, and hold police officers accountable for inappropriate use of force or other violations of citizen rights.